Study experimental time resolution limits of recent ASICs at Weeroc with different SiPMs and scintillators

 \subsection{Experimental setup}

-The setup used for the CTR measurement is composed of the ASIC, SiPM, and glued crystals on each side.
-The radioactive source is placed at the center to irradiate both at the same time.
-SPTR measurement is done with a similar setup but a non-scintillating crystal (PbF$_{2}$) is used at one side.
-In addition, an HF electronics \cite{Gundacker_2019,HFStefan} were used to perform the SPTR measurement as a reference against the ASIC under test.
-The HF readout of SiPMs significantly improves the measured SPTR, allowing the evaluation of the intrinsic performance of large-area devices, e.g. SiPMs, and ASCIs under test.
+A Reference and Device Under Test (DUT) SiPMs are coupled to two scintillating crystals facing each other.
+The SiPMs were directly connected to each ASIC.
+A radioactive source of Na-22 is placed at the center between the two SiPMs which emits two back-to-back 511 keV gammas that are detected in coincidence by the crystals coupled to the SiPMs.
+SPTR measurement is done with a similar setup but a non-scintillating crystal (black-painted PbF$_{2}$) is used at one side.
+In addition, an HF readout \cite{Gundacker_2019,HFStefan} is used as a reference to perform the SPTR measurement against the ASIC under test.
+The HF readout of SiPMs significantly improves the measured SPTR, allowing the evaluation of the intrinsic performance of large-area devices, e.g. SiPMs, and ASICs under test.
 Figure \ref{fig:ExperimentalSetup} shows the schematic of the experimental setup used for these measurements.